 97. Experiences.
 Give the gift of a new experience.
 Sample gifts of experience: skydiving, scuba lessons, hot-air balloon rides, cooking school, lunch with a hero, etc.

 98. Ha-ha gifts.
 Make your own joke presents.
 Use your imagination, but here are a couple of ideas to get you started.
 Wrap up a pack of batteries and a note that says “Gift not included.”
 Glue two pieces of corn to a small piece of scrap wood with the words “two-piece chicken dinner.”

 99. DIY-themed baskets (or bags).
 We mentioned food gift baskets already, but don't overlook other types of gift baskets.
 Your child's teacher may appreciate a gift basket full of paper supplies like napkins, cups, and plates for snacks and classroom parties.
 Another teacher idea is to give an office supply gift basket.
 A husband, father, son, or other family members might like a tool-themed gift basket.
 A wife, mother, daughter, sister, or aunt might appreciate a pajama-themed basket with soft slippers, romantic comedy, and an assortment of teas.

 Having an incredible Christmas doesn't mean a lot of stress or a lot of money — but you do need to plan ahead.
 I hope this resource will help make your December a bit more relaxed, a lot less expensive, and still meaningful too.

-Do you make DIY Christmas presents?
-What’s your favorite gift to make and give?
+Do you make budget Christmas gifts?
+What's your favorite gift to make and give?
 How early do you start in order to decrease your stress levels?